csommerl/js_101/small_problems/small_problems_notes.md

   3. identify implicit requirements/rules
   4. mental model of the problem (optional)
 2. Write **Examples**/Test Cases
-  - validate understanding of the problem
+  1. validate understanding of the problem
+  2. figure out edge cases
 3. **Data Structure**
   - how will the data be represented in converting input to output?
 4. **Algorithm**